 Veteran cemeteries are also funded by the government, and intended to serve as a resting place for those who have served in the military.
 These cemeteries also accommodate spouses, and sometimes, children/parents.

-Based on your loved one’s lifestyle choices, it’s important to make the proper choice.
-For more information about cemetery options, check out our blog post.
+Based on your loved one’s lifestyle, it’s important to make the proper choice.
+For more information, check out our blog post on cemetery options.

 2. Where is the Cemetery?

 After determining the type of cemetery that your loved one should rest in, the next step is choosing a location.